-Synthetics records each monitor check, allowing you to see the load time and response size for every run.
-For simple browser and scripted browser monitors, Synthetics records a detailed "waterfall" that shows the exact order in which each resource loaded.
+New Relic Synthetics automatically records each monitor check, allowing you to see the load time and response size for every run.
+For simple browser and scripted browser monitors, Synthetics also records a detailed "waterfall" that shows the exact order in which each resource loaded.

-To find the type of result you're looking for, sort the list and filter by location.
+- To find the type of result you're looking for, sort the list and filter by location.
 For example, to locate an unusually fast response time from Ireland, sort by Duration (asc) and disable all locations except Ireland, EU.

 View script logs

 Scripted browser and API test results also include a Script log, which includes the contents of the selected script.
 You can also manually record script milestones by including logging functions in your script.

 // ----------------------------------- Console log Loading website New Relic Docs Verifying the title Documentation | New Relic Documentation Verifying an element exists tag name h1 If we got this far: SUCCESS!

-For some monitor types, the overall monitor check duration will be larger than the inidividual page request durations.
+For some monitor types, the overall monitor check duration will be larger than the individual page request durations.
 This is because some browser behaviors are not measured individually but still count towards the total check time.

 Examples of unmeasured behaviors include:

 - DNS pre-resolve